 Rabbits have very fast metabolisms, so they graze a lot.
-Check on your rabbit often and watch for signs of possible illness such as lack of appetite or loose stool.
+Start with a pile of hay the size of your rabbit- don't let them run out of hay.
+Check on them often and watch for signs of possible illness such as lack of appetite or loose stool.
 Any signs of illness should be treated immediately.
 If your rabbit does have diarrhea, he should be given water mixed with Pedialyte and unlimited hay, with few or no pellets.
 If your rabbit does not eat for longer than 24 hours, he should see a vet.

 Once they are acclimated to their new home, rabbits can be allowed out of the cage.
-Lure them out with treats until they are accustomed to the routine.
 To pick up your rabbit, grasp it firmly between its front legs with one hand and slide the other hand under its back feet, bringing the animal to your chest quickly.
 If your rabbit falls or is dropped he can become seriously injured.
 Any rabbit that has suffered a fall should be seen by a vet, as not all injuries are visible to the naked eye.

 If you are selecting a pet for a young child, be aware that rabbits may not prefer to be handled like some other pets.
 As they mature, they often become less tolerant of being handled.
 Larger rabbit breeds may be difficult for a small child to hold and control.
 Young children should be supervised by parents at all times when interacting with their pet.
 Not only are these animals fragile, but they can, if frightened, bite or scratch.
 Parents are encouraged to handle the animals first to get them used to contact and to teach children the proper way to hold or carry their pet.